EpicNesh26/Python-Rock-Paper-Scissor/README.md

 2)Conditional statements are used to provide cetrain conditons for win/lose of the computer or the player.
 <br>
 This is a very basic practice project to practice conditional statements !!

+RockPaperScissor : Using Conditional statements RockPaperScissor--2 : Using Conditional statemtnts with functions